How to Find and Fix Broken Links (Free Tool + Step-by-Step Guide)

 Best Practices to Prevent Broken Links

 - Always Set Up Redirects During Migrations: Never delete or move a page without a redirect plan.
+Every URL that receives inbound links or organic traffic should 301 redirect to the most relevant live page — never to the homepage as a catch-all.

 Broken links are one of the most overlooked issues in website maintenance — and one of the easiest to fix when you catch them early.
 By targeting your most important pages and performing regular audits, you can ensure a seamless experience for both users and search engines.